City-of-Helsinki/city-infrastructure-platform/README.md

 # Run server (host defaults to 127.0.0.1 and port defaults to 8000)
 # (Requires that the database is up and running)
 python manage.py runserver
+# or with the local_settings
+python manage.py runserver --settings=cityinfra.local_settings
 ```

 #### Running the project - Docker services (without compose)